-This required core course for kinesiology majors provides instruction and practice in the American Red Cross procedures for cardiopulmonary resuscitation.
-Topics include prevention, treatment, and recognition of injuries, as well as dealing with cardiovascular and respiratory emergencies and notifying EMT.
+This required core course for kinesiology majors provides instruction and practice in procedures for cardiopulmonary resuscitation and use of the AED (automatic external defibrillator).
+Topics include prevention, treatment, and recognition of injuries, as well as dealing with cardiovascular and respiratory emergencies and notifying EMS.
 Instruction and practical training in the use of the AED will be included.
-Practical hands-on work is required in the course, as well as both a written and practical exam to earn Red Cross Certification.
+This course is particularly relevant for related student work in coaching, recreation, fitness training, and physical education.
+Practical hands-on training is required during the course, as well as both a written and practical exam.
+Students may choose to pursue external certification through the American Red Cross.
 Offered every semester.
 (1cr)